Acnext/Optical-Flow-For-Spiking-Camera/README.md

 Each scene in the dataset is carefully designed and has a lot in common with the real world as shown in Fig. 2.
 Besides, the number of generated spike frames for each scene is shown in Table.
 1.

-For PHM dataset, the motion distribution of "Fly" is extreme.
-The subsequent methods can use this scene optionally.
+For PHM dataset, the motion of "Fly" is extreme.
+We recommend subsequent methods omit this scene.
+We will update this scene in future work.

 <img src="https://github.com/Acnext/Optical-Flow-For-Spiking-Camera/blob/main/figs/phm.jpg" width="100%">